-The requirements of national policies are met; the royalty of exploration rights and the price of exploration rights have been paid; there is no dispute over the ownership of the exploration rights, and the natural resources management department issues an opinion letter.
-For exploration rights obtained through agreement, the exploration rights must have been held for at least ten years, except for the change of transfer between the parent company and the wholly-owned subsidiary; and right to sell the mineral products recovered during the construction in exploration per the approved engineering design, except for those mineral products which are required by the State Council to be sold to designated entities.
+The requirements of national policies are met; the usage fee of exploration rights and the price of exploration rights have been paid; there is no dispute over the ownership of the exploration rights, and the natural resources management department issues an opinion letter.
+For exploration rights obtained through agreement, the exploration rights must have been held for at least five years, except for any transfer or modification of ownership between the parent company and the whollyowned subsidiary and between applicants having fulfilled the exploring entities' qualifications and conditions; and

+• right to sell the mineral products recovered during the construction in exploration per the approved engineering design, except for those mineral products which are required by the State Council to be sold to designated entities.